suicidalcitygirl/azacord/README.md

 machinophobes! as robots we get targeted by harassment and not seen as ppl its really unfair!

+also make sure all intents are set, presence, server members, and message content

 ## step 2
 anyway moving on, next is to clone the repo, or see the releases page on this repo